 Watson’s 159.56 QB rating was 11th in the country, his 30 passing touchdowns ranked 9th and his 69.5% completion percentage was the third-best mark in the nation.

 He also ranked 93rd in the country in rushing, fourth-best amongst QB’s.

-Once the College Football Playoff arrives, Clemson’s sophomore quarterback will have an interesting matchup against QB Baker Mayfield, who many felt was Heisman-worthy considering the gaudy statistics that he put up for the Sooners.
+Once the College Football Playoff arrives, Clemson’s sophomore quarterback will have an interesting matchup against QB Baker Mayfield.
+Many felt Mayfield was Heisman-worthy considering the gaudy statistics that he put up for the Sooners.

-By season’s end, Deshaun Watson entered the 2015 season as a Heisman favorite in many eyes and as the season progressed, he clearly didn’t disappoint, posting great numbers and leading the Tigers to its first College Football Playoff berth.
+By season’s end, Deshaun Watson entered the 2015 season as a Heisman favorite in many eyes.
+As the season progressed, he didn’t disappoint, posting great numbers and leading the Tigers to its first College Football Playoff berth.

 Deshaun Watson: Individual Performances – Highs and Lows

-While Deshaun Watson managed more than 4,000 all-purpose yards and 41 total touchdowns, how did he fare in games against stronger competition?
+Deshaun Watson managed more than 4,000 all-purpose yards and 41 total touchdowns.
+But how did he fare in games against stronger competition?
 Here’s a quick sampling of stat-lines and performances that stick out more than others:

 - Against Boston College’s 8th-ranked pass defense, Watson threw for 420 passing yards (his highest mark of the season)

 - Facing a solid Notre Dame defense, Watson had his worst performance, going 10-21 for just 84 passing yards, although he had 93 rushing yards and three total TD’s